OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 This allows you to control the parameters of both base and gamemode scripts, per map.
 These will overwrite the original value, use with caution.

-To create a config, create a empty file, and name it correctly For example, we create `branches_map.xml.json`, to change params for `branches_map.xml`.
+To create a config, create an empty file, and name it correctly.
+For example, we create `branches_map.xml.json`, to change params for `branches_map.xml`.
 We can change checkpoints number needed to win to 7 in the race gamemode, but also force species to rabbit.
 We do this like this: